portoio/PWiT/content/profiles/catarina-campos.md

 **What part of what you do, you love the most?**

-The part that I like most is when I’m
-looking for the solutions to solve my problem.
-To do that, I have to analyse
-the requests and generate solutions.
-When I realize that I have the ability to
-decide how the problem is going to be solved and I can see that my solution is
-functional, correct and works well, I feel amazingly great.
+The part that I like most is when I’m looking for the solutions to solve my problem.
+To do that, I have to analyze the requests and generate solutions.
+When I realize that I have the ability to decide how the problem is going to be solved and I can see that my solution is functional, correct and works well, I feel amazingly great.

 \--

 **How do you think that your background and knowledge impact the way you approach your work in the Portuguese tech industry?**

-It is very important to know if we are
-able to work in specific areas of knowledge.
-In the world of programming it is
-extremely important to know the programming paradigms and the main languages to
-solve challenges.
-For this, it is important to know and study more deeply the
-different programming languages that will give you ability to adapt to the market
+It is very important to know if we are able to work in specific areas of knowledge.
+In the world of programming it is extremely important to know the programming paradigms and the main languages to solve challenges.
+For this, it is important to know and study more deeply the different programming languages that will give you ability to adapt to the market needs.
-needs.

 \--

 **What advice do you have for young women that want to get into tech and don’t know where to start?**

-I think above all if you
-like challenges and know that any day of your life won´t be the same as the
-previous day, the world of technology is the most suitable.
-There will always
-be problems for you to solve, get out of your comfort zone and realize that you
-still have much to discover in the world of technology.
-Every day there are new
-inventions, new technologies that make you learn and adapt to the unexpected.
-In my opinion, this is absolutely fantastic and makes me believe more and more
-that working with computer technology is what I want to do for my whole life.
+I think above all if you like challenges and know that any day of your life won´t be the same as the previous day, the world of technology is the most suitable.
+There will always be problems for you to solve, get out of your comfort zone and realize that you still have much to discover in the world of technology.
+Every day there are new inventions, new technologies that make you learn and adapt to the unexpected.
+In my opinion, this is absolutely fantastic and makes me believe more and more that working with computer technology is what I want to do for my whole life.

 \--